joshbegley/nyt-latest/README.md

 `Shiny, wraparound, functional — Oakleys at the French Open.
 Plus other tennis style moments and more.`\
 https://www.nytimes.com/2026/05/26/style/oakley-osaka-french-open.html

-**Injuries Reported After Chemical Implosion at Washington State Paper Mill**\
+**Deaths Are Reported After Chemical Tank Ruptures at Washington State Paper Mill**\
-`The episode at the Nippon Dynawave Packaging Company plant in Longview, Wash., involved a vat of a chemical treatment product, the authorities said.`\
+`An unknown number of injuries were also reported at the Nippon Dynawave Packaging Company in Longview, Wash., the authorities said.`\
 https://www.nytimes.com/2026/05/26/us/chemical-explosion-nippon-longview-washington.html

 **South Carolina Senate Does Not Act on New Midterm Map, Defying Trump**\